OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-22.md

 ## Acts 22:29

-Therefore, those who were about to interrogate him immediately backed away from him; and the commander also was afraid when he found out that he was a Roman, and because he had put him in chains.
+Therefore, those who were about to interrogate him immediately backed away from him; and the commander also became fearful when he realised that Paul was a Roman citizen and that he had put him in chains.

 ---